 A prerequisite is a course or placement score that is required before a student is eligible for the next process or course.
+Many courses have prerequisites that are another course or a score on a placement test.
+A passing grade of D or higher is required.
+Some courses require higher than a D grade, please review course descriptions for specific grade requirements.
 Many programs have groups of courses that are prerequisites to their application process.
-Many courses have prerequisites that are another course or a score on a placement test (ACT/SAT/Compass).
 See each course description or program application documents for details.

-Consult the Programs and Transfer sections of this catalog and/or an advisor for specific information about each course and which courses meet program or transfer requirements.
+Consult the Program and Transfer sections of this catalog and/or an advisor for specific information about each course and which courses meet program or transfer requirements.

 Please note that most GFC MSU courses require you to utilize advanced technology.
 Examples include online research, library usage, computer communication, electronic submission of assignments, online quizzes, etc.